Saban's Adventures of Oliver Twist: Plot

 Oliver escapes the orphan house and is on the run.
 While on the run he meets Dodger and together they go to Fagin.
-Fagin is the boss of a little gang and Oliver must prove himself, if he is worthy to stay; the orphan lord will stop at nothing to bring Oliver back.
+Fagin is the boss of a little gang and Oliver must prove himself, if he is worthy to stay; the workhouse master won't stop to bring Oliver back to the workhouse.

 Oliver and his friends, Dodger and Charlie, are making it a mission to find Oliver's mother and they make adventures along the way.

 Episodes

+Home media

+As with many other Saban Entertainment series, the only major English-language DVD release is by Czech distributor North Video, featuring both Czech and English audio and original video (with English-language text) in the original production order.
+The first 18 episodes were released on 6 volumes, from September 24 to October 29, 2010.